hstern2/qdgeo/README.md

-# QDGeo: Quick and Dirty Molecular Geometry Conformation Optimization
+# QDGeo: Quick and Dirty Molecular Geometry Optimization

-QDGeo is a Python library for optimizing molecular geometries using conjugate gradient minimization.
+QDGeo is a library for optimizing molecular geometries using conjugate gradient minimization.
 It takes a set of atoms, bonds (with ideal lengths), and angles (with ideal angles) and finds the 3D coordinates that minimize a harmonic energy function.
+You can also give it an RDKit Mol object.

 ## Features